-195.12 Where the originating and beneficiary financial institutions are both located within The Bahamas, wire transfers need be accompanied by the reduced information set out in paragraph 195.5.
+195.12 Where the originating and beneficiary financial institutions are both located within The Bahamas, wire transfers need be accompanied only by the payer's account number or a unique identifier or a transaction number which permits the transaction to be traced back to the payer.
 However, if requested by the beneficiary financial institution, complete payer information must be provided by the originating financial institution within three business days of such request.